What is the major code and degree name for the online MAED Program?

 Can I transfer previously taken credits into this program?

-What are the criteria for transferring credit to the MAED program?
+What are the criteria for transferring credits to the MAED program?

 For courses to transfer:

-The course(s) must be no older than five years at the time of graduation
+- Coursework must be no older than five (5) years at the time of matriculation to the master’s program

 How many of my MSU internship credits can transfer into the MAED, and how do I get them transferred?